mileshill/rivitt-wireline-stage-summary/README.md

 can be generated detailing the KPIs your team needs to know.

 The screen shots below were generated using Grafana, a free open-source tool.
 You can create, change, or delete any metrics not useful to your team.
 Grafana is a simple solution for real-time viewing.
+[Check out the live dashboard](https://miles1618.grafana.net/dashboard/snapshot/Aap5Pyvd0FcW1BNHsJw697tvKoIjYFRL)!

 ### Single Stage Summary